 Deepen relationships with board members, constituent groups and current customers by getting out of the office and into the field.

 Rethink existing programming to increase impact.

 Funding: Over $500,000 in seed funding for pilot projects raised in 2018.
 Three teams impressed the mentors so much that at graduation they were told to apply for funding.

 Before founding Innovation Accelerator our lead instructor, Paul Silva, co-founded Valley Venture Mentors (VVM), an organization dedicated to helping entrepreneurs turn their dreams into scalable for-profit and nonprofit businesses.
 In 2017 The Global Accelerator Network recognized VVM as one of the top 100 programs of its kind in the world.

 Paul also leads the River Valley Investors, a network of executives and entrepreneurs who invest in innovation.

-Classes meet one half-day every two weeks over a period of 6 months.
 Classes consist of up to six innovation teams coming from a variety of nonprofits helping each other: